ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 Users who do not log in can still explore published resources and engage with the community.
 Logged-in users gain access to advanced tools for workflow development, experiment execution, and publishing tools.

 :::tip EarthCODE is Continuously Improving
-The EarthCODE team are continously improving the portal to provide an evermore integrated user experience
+The EarthCODE team are continuously improving the portal to provide an evermore integrated user experience
 :::

 The EarthCODE Portal is the default workspace for Earth science development, supporting reproducible workflows, cross-platform execution, and collaboration at scale.